Australia - Measures Affecting the Importation of Apples from New Zealand (DS367)

 Australia's appropriate level of protection is set to

-reflect this.
-It explicitly and transparently expressed
+protection is explicitly and transparently expressed as

-level, although not to zero.
+although not to zero.

 The concept of appropriate level of protection cannot be seen

 in isolation.
-The appropriate level of protection is
+The appropriate level of protection is an

-integral to each Member's quarantine system.
-In
+integral part of each Member's quarantine system.

 order to implement their appropriate level of protection,